snap-analytics/reflex-clerk-api/docs/getting_started.md

 # Getting Started with Reflex Clerk API

-Welcome to the getting started guide for the Reflex Clerk API!
-This guide will walk you through the installation process and the basic setup required to integrate Clerk authentication into your Reflex app.
+Welcome to the getting started guide for the `reflex-clerk-api`!

+You can add `Clerk` user authentication to your app for free (up to 10,000 users) ([Clerk Pricing](https://clerk.com/pricing)).

+This covers the basics to add authentication to your Reflex app.

+## Clerk API

+Sign up for a Clerk account [here](https://dashboard.clerk.com/sign-up).

 ## Installation